antonk52/dot-files/docs/SETUP.md

     - launch
     - give accessibility permissions
     - from menubar turn on "start on login"
+    - shortcuts
+    	- relaunch shift + cmd + backspace
 - Karabiner elements
     - launch
     - give security permissions
+    - big sur might have issues with loading driver, launch karabiner elements and it will prompt to docs on how to grant permissions
 - MonitorControl
     - launch
     - give accessibility permissions